Last updated Dec 22, 2020

 When Does ELDT Go into Effect?

-ELDT goes into full affect on February 7, 2020.
-That's 11 months from now, in case you're counting.
+ELDT goes into full affect on February 7, 2022.

 Why Is ELDT Important?

 Before ELDT, training requirements for CDLs were set by states, and they varied widely.
 This variance means that unfortunately, many new drivers today are ill-equipped to deal with the situations they encounter on the road.
 The consequences can be devastating.

 ELDT will help ensure that new drivers are adequately trained before they hit the road for the first time, which makes the roads safer for everyone.
 It will also make new drivers easier to hire because there will be more consistency to their training.

 It also means that the time and resources required to train prospective CDL holders will increase significantly, which is why early preparation for CDL schools is critical.

 What's the Process to Become an Approved Training Provider?